kristi11/ww-filament/README.md

 <!-- One Time Passwords -->
 > [!Important]
 >
 >OTP is now available for an extra added layer of security.
 To enable OTP just got to your desired panels.
-The available panels are `AdminPanelProvider.php`, `CustomerPannelProvider.php` and `TeamPanelProvider.php`.
+The available panels are `AdminPanelProvider.php`, `CustomerPanelProvider.php` and `TeamPanelProvider.php`.
 If you're going to enable OTP is advisable to enable it on all panels but that depends on your app's needs.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>